 Many people feel that governance is a boring subject and one on which they don’t want to spend any time.

-They will not fail immediately; it generally takes 12 or more months, but fail they will.
+The process will not fail immediately; it generally takes 12 or more months, but it will fail eventually.

 While the whole organisation needs to be involved, if there is no one person or small group to drive the process and support the rest of the organisation, Net Promoter loses focus.
 It tends to become just another metric that is collected but not actioned.